Alebeuz/Health_Informatics_Internship_2026/README.md

-# LEMS-CT: Lower Extremity Myocardium CT Segmentation
+# LEMS-CT: Late Enhancement Myocardium CT Segmentation

 Automatic segmentation of heart myocardium from CT angiography scans of TAVI (Transcatheter Aortic Valve Implantation) patients.
 Built with PyTorch and [MONAI](https://monai.io/), trained and tracked on Azure Machine Learning with 5-fold cross-validation.